Apple Pay QR Code: How to Make Payments With Your iOS Devices

 FAQs

-Does Apple cash have a QR code?
+Does Apple Cash have a QR code?

 Yes, Apple Cash has a QR code.
 To retrieve it, open the Cash app and tap the picture in the upper-right corner —this is your Apple ID.
 Then, tap the QR code icon in the upper left to reveal the code.